Efficient AI Computing,

 Participation Bonus

 We appreciate everyone being actively involved in the class!
-Around the middle and end of the semester, we will send out a survey to help us understand how the course is going, and how we can improve.
+Around the end of the semester, we will send out a survey to help us understand how the course is going, and how we can improve.
 Completing it is worth 4% in total.